drustthecoder/mastering-quarto/readme.md

-# Final project: Quarto
+# Mastering Quarto

-For the final project, we decided to work on several algorithms and see which ones works the best.
+In this project, we aim to create a powerful AI player for the game of Quarto by leveraging a combination of reinforcement learning and heuristic strategies.
+Quarto is a strategic board game that presents unique challenges in terms of decision-making and pattern recognition.
+Our goal is to develop algorithms that can not only compete against human players but consistently win the game.

 ## Team
-Zohreh Lahijaniamiri (s300451) and Shayan Taghinezhad Roudbaraki (s301425) worked on this project together.
-We worked on the ideas together and all of them are created after having conversations about the general algorithms and implementations.

-Zohreh wrote these algorithms:
+Zohreh Lahijaniamiri (s300451) responsibilities:
 - Greedy algorithm for place piece
 - Greedy algorithm for choose piece

-Shayan wrote these algorithms:
+Shayan Taghinezhad Roudbaraki (s301425) responsibilities:
 - Tree search algorithm for choose piece
 - Monte Carlo algorithm for choose piece
 - Reinforcement Learning algorithm for place piece